department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 >  They need to have an extra copy, because we're not going to copy the medical records while they wait. - P4

-### 11 - Some Regional Benefit Offices are located in Federal buildings with security checkpoints, which can affect timing
+### 11 - Some Public Contact Offices are located in Federal buildings with security checkpoints

 > Plus they have to go through security.
 So you know, if they show up at like four, and then security, we're gone by the time they get here like at 4:15, 4:30 - P8